-What is the legislation in your jurisdiction applying specifically to the behaviour of dominant firms?
+What is the legal framework in your jurisdiction covering the behaviour of dominant firms?

 Section 2 of the Sherman Act, 15 USC section 2, is the primary US antitrust statute that applies to monopolies.
 US law recognises three separate violations arising under this statute: